 Our programmes benefit from Kent’s proximity to Paris in more than one way.
 Most colleagues within French have research links in Paris.
 We have a long-standing exchange with the prestigious École Normale Supérieure.
 A more recent development is the exciting range of MA programmes based in Canterbury and Paris.
 Roughly half of our research students opt for a co-tutelle leading to the award of a PhD from Kent and a doctorate from a French institution.
 Students who undertake their research entirely in Canterbury benefit from the cosmopolitan atmosphere at the UK’s European university.

 The Templeman Library has excellent holdings in all areas relevant to our research, with particular strengths in 18th, 19th, 20th and 21st-century French literature.
 The School of European Culture and Languages provides high-quality IT facilities, including state-of-the-art media laboratories, dedicated technical staff and designated areas for postgraduate study.
-Other facilities include all-purpose teaching rooms, two networked multimedia laboratories and a streamed film library.
+Other facilities include all-purpose teaching rooms and two networked multimedia laboratories.

 Every year, a considerable number of French nationals and native speakers of other foreign languages follow our postgraduate courses, while European exchange students who come to Kent as undergraduates often stay on to do graduate work.
 We are involved in the Erasmus and Tempus networks, and we also have a team of foreign- French-language lectors who combine undergraduate teaching with study for a Kent higher degree or with writing a dissertation for their home universities.
 Postgraduate dissertations in French studies at the University of Kent may be written in English or in French.
 The University of Kent also offers language training, particularly in English, for overseas postgraduates.